21 hrs a week

 The role is an exciting opportunity for an experienced researcher or a researcher at an early stage in their career to gain wide ranging experience, including in conducting interviews, using standardised psychological assessment tools and both qualitative and quantitative analysis using Nvivo and SPSS, learning from a senior academic and an experienced policy and research director who are regarded internationally as leaders in the field.

 Experience of conducting interviews and strong written and oral communications skills are essential, as well as a willingness to travel within the UK.
+To start as soon as possible.
 Based in Bethnal Green, we are a small but high profile organisation run by a friendly team of committed and dynamic staff and volunteers.
 We offer a generous leave package and flexible working.

 Closing date is 5pm on 13th April 2015.